binary-com/academy/_posts/en/2015-12-22-happy-holidays-from-binarycom.md

 ---
 layout: post
-title: Happy Holidays from Binary.com!
+title: "Happy Holidays from Binary.com!"
+language: en
-permalink: /happy-holidays-from-binarycom/
+permalink: /en/happy-holidays-from-binarycom/
 excerpt: "Happy holidays from all of your friends here at Binary.com!
 We wish you a joyous and prosperous New Year!..."
 ---